Jimmy Thunder: Early life

 During his early life and amateur career, Thunder was known as Jimmy Peau.
 His mother is from the village of Fasitoouta, and his father is from the village of Falelatai.
 Thunder was born third out of six siblings.
 While born in Apia, he grew up in Auckland, New Zealand.

 He went to school at Onehunga High School in Auckland.
 His friend introduced Thunder to Gerry Preston.
 Preston took on the young Samoan into his boxing gym in Mangere Bridge.
 In his early amateur days, Thunder became the first Samoan-born fighter to win a gold medal in the heavyweight division, representing New Zealand at the 1986 Commonwealth Games in Edinburgh, Scotland.
 He defeated Dougie Young in his hometown by unanimous decision.
 It was one of the nine gold medals won for New Zealand in that year.
-As an amateur he had 89 fights, finishing his amateur career with 83-6 record.
+As an amateur he had 89 fights, finishing his amateur career with 83–6 record.

 Career

-Thunder turned pro in 1988, after being omitted from New Zealand's Seoul Olympic Games team.
+Thunder turned pro in 1988, after being left off New Zealand's Seoul Olympic Games team.
 He changed his surname from Peau to Thunder in 1989 at the suggestion of his manager at the time, Jack Rennie.
 Later in his professional career he also fought under the name James Thunder.
 Among his notable victories are wins over Tony Tubbs, Craig Peterson, Trevor Berbick, and Tim Witherspoon.
 On the 18 March 1997 edition of the USA Network's Tuesday Night Fights he knocked out Crawford Grimsley with his first punch, scoring the fastest knockout in history at 13 seconds, including the count of 10, which was not even begun, so it lasted 3 seconds, during the quick walk from his corner to the ring centre, immediately throwing the first and only punch with his last step.
 He finished his 49 fight career with 35 victories, 28 by knockout.
 Throughout his career he won regional titles including the Australian Heavyweight Champion twice as well as winning the lesser IBO and WBF Heavyweight titles.